Can Too Much Chlorine in Hot Tub Damage it?

 How much chlorine is too much?

-To figure out how much chlorine you should use, you have to measure it by parts per million.
-To get this measurement, you’ll need to pick up a reliable test kit.
-They are simple to use and you can find them at any pool store or department store that carries pool supplies.
+To determine how much chlorine you should use, you must measure it by parts per million.
+You’ll need to pick up a reliable test kit to get this measurement.

 When testing your chlorine levels, you should see between 1.5 and 3ppm and the water in the tubes should be clear.
 The amount of chlorine additive you need will change based on the manufacturer, and you should always check the manufacturer’s guidelines before adding chlorine to your hot tub.